 Oh sweet breads, how we love thee.

-Every recipe that I’ve posted thus far has reminded me of a person, place, or event in my life.
-Isn’t that neat how food can do that?
-This recipe is no different, and I think of my mom’s mom – my Maw Maw.
+Most recipes that I post remind me of a person in my life.
+Isn't that neat how food can do that?
+This recipe is no different; I think of my Mawmaw.

 Let me tell y'all about this woman.
 She's mid seventies, goes to late night dances twice a week, and is always willing to run around with her great-grandchild.
 She's my favorite afternoon coffee partner, and is how I picture myself at her age (if I'm lucky)

 She always made banana bread for us growing up.
 Either that or banana pudding - we really love bananas in this family!

 For some reason, I had always assumed that it was some secret recipe passed down for generations and generations.
 But one day I looked at the back of my 5 pound bag of flour and well, there's the recipe!

 Some recipes are fun to personalize and make your own, but I haven't found that to be the case for this bread.
 It's simple and perfect as is.